Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Witch hazel extract can be found at just about any health food store or natural foods coop, and it’s pretty common in everyday grocery stores and drug stores too.

-The problem is, the pre-packaged witch hazel extract available in stores has very little actual witch hazel inside.
-It’s almost all alcohol, which is also a disinfectant, but if you wanted a bottle of isopropyl alcohol you could easily buy it for 1/10th the price.
+The problem is that the pre-packaged witch hazel extract available in stores has very little actual witch hazel inside.
+It’s almost all alcohol, which is also a disinfectant, but if you wanted a bottle of isopropyl alcohol, you could easily buy it for 1/10th the price.

 Why buy it, when you can just make it?